-What is an INFJ like?
+What is an INFJ?

 What are INFJs like in the workplace?

 Several INFJ personality traits make working in human resources a great fit.
 Human resources generalists and specialists are trained to perform both planning and administrative hiring duties.
-They are organized and highly dedicated, and empathetically guide new employees through complicated benefits and compensation plans.
+They are organized and highly dedicated, and they empathetically guide new employees through complicated benefits and compensation plans.
 They also have the crucial and detailed task of complying with all local, state, and federal HR regulations.

 Libraries are home to advanced electronic resources and digital records, and skilled librarians are trained to find exactly what patrons need.
 Being a librarian would provide a quiet work environment for an INFJ.
-This career also allows multiple opportunities for community outreach, which appeals to the INFJ’s helpful and resourceful nature.
+This career also allows multiple opportunities for community outreach, which typically appeals to the INFJ’s helpful and resourceful nature.

 INFJs love breaking down complex problems, and professors must be able to make complicated subjects easily digestible for their students.
 The duties of a professor might include planning lessons, assessing students, publishing original research, and meeting academic and administrative policies.

 Putting their passion behind a cause they believe in can be a powerful call for INFJs.
 Thousands of organizations and agencies exist to improve the common good through charitable, educational, scientific, religious, and humanitarian efforts.
 There are also many types of organizations in the non-profit sector to appeal to a variety of interests, from pet care and domestic violence advocacy to building homes and supporting the homeless.